MyGet/PackageSourceDiscovery/README.md

 All feeds that the requesting user has read access to should be returned.
 If the user is anonymous, feeds that require authentication should be omitted.

-If the user is logged in, either controlled by basic authentication or using the `X-NuGet-ApiKey` HttpHeader, the server should return every feed the user has access to as well as feed specific settings such as API keys and so on.
+If the user is logged in, either controlled by basic authentication or using the `NuGet-ApiKey` HttpHeader, the server should return every feed the user has access to as well as feed specific settings such as API keys and so on.
 The NFD client can use these specifics to preconfigure the NuGet.config file on the user's machine.

 ## Client / Consumer Implementation Guidelines